aliasghar1379/Google_Bard-AI-chat/README.md

-# This project is not working anymore
+# This project is dead don't try it if you do you do ...

 ## Google Bard AI Chat